tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - Implement size attribute for items (so that nothing else can fit in bottle)
 - Implement drink method that checks for container holding beverage

-IN-PROC: New Classes
+DONE: New Class
 	DONE: create Food Class (child of Item) with eat method
 		DONE: Crete cheese_wedge obj
 		DONE: create stale_biscuits obj (with Trademark)
+DONE: Pull eat description from descript_dict
+TBD: provide useful error on trying to examine writing (advise player to 'read')
 TBD: Update Container class to support takeable containers that can't hold anything but Beverage
+TBD: New Class
 	TBD: Create Beverage Class (child of Food) with drink method
 		TBD: Create glass_bottle obj filled with water obj
 TBD: Wrong direction responese